InBetweenNames/gentooLTO/README.md

 ### -O3 problems

 These are rare, but they do happen.
-One example is `media-video/ffmpeg`.
-For the life of me, I can't seem to build it with `-O3`.
 When this happens, I usually force down to `-O2` (which disables Graphite implicitly in this configuration) using the `env/O2*.conf` configs.
 Some packages are sensitive to both `-O3` and `LTO`, so I've included both an LTOed and non-LTOed `-O2` configurations for this purpose.

 ### Patches